 If you live in Asia you will be familiar with Korea’s cultural explosion, or Hallyu (the Korean Wave), outside of its borders.
 From the K-Pop craze to the cosmetics revolution and even the Korean BBQ meals so common of main Asian cities, everybody wants to imitate the Koreans.
-On TV, several programs try to teach the audience how to be more “Korean” through brighter skin, adjusted looks (aka cosmetic surgery or light treatments) or having the right manners.But it is not just their looks which most Asians are after but also their lifestyle brands, the shopping, the way of life and the work hard/play hard mentality.
+On TV, several programs try to teach the audience how to be more “Korean” through brighter skin, adjusted looks (aka cosmetic surgery or light treatments) or having the right manners.But it is not just their looks which most Asians are after but also their lifestyle brands, the shopping in Seoul, the way of life and the work hard/play hard mentality.
 Is the hype true?
 A short stay in the capital reveals why Seoul is the best shopping destination in Asia bar none.

 Shop till you drop has a new meaning in Seoul.
 The city enjoys night shopping in the Dongdaemun area where art and fashion are intertwined.
 More than 10 shopping malls with over 5,000 shops are open in the evening until late, or shall we say early, morning hours for shoppers to indulge their whims, and they are full.
 At 2am the alleys are still packed with Koreans of all ages fulfilling their shopping needs, stopping for some refreshments and the pervasive shaved ice.
 From clothing to accessories everything can be found in this shopper’s paradise.

 Lotte, is one of the many Department Stores in Dongdaemun.
 You could spend all night there, but most likely you will drop in one of the city’s popular relaxation night spots for a hard earned massage and some sauna or steam bath in the wee hours joining the hordes of teenagers looking for some tranquility and “couple’s” time.